andriniaina/Farmhash.Sharp.HashObject/README.md

 * internally uses Farmhash.Sharp for a superfast hashing function
 * maintains a cache of expression tree => the Reflection is done only once per type => a magnitude times faster than using reflection

+This library could have been written using functional programming an yielding debuggable dynamically built functions, but i am convinced that using Expression trees gives the greatest performance and avoids unnecessary type casts.

 Supports :
 * all primitive types
 * Objects and nested objects (except circular references)